phillipluther/just-write/packages/just-write-api/lib/controllers/posts/posts.md

 ## Endpoints

+Manage posts using the RESTful route + verb combinations:

 `GET /posts` :: requests a list of posts
-`GET /posts/:id` :: requests a single post object via its ID
+`GET /posts/:id` :: requests a single post by ID
+`POST /posts` :: creates a new post
+`PUT /posts/:id` :: update an existing post by ID `DELETE /posts/:id` :: delete a post with the given ID

 ## Structure of a Post